DaveGut/tpLink_Hubitat/Docs/TP-Link-Installation.md

 # Tapo Integration Installation
 The below instructions cover the installation of compable Tapo and Kasa devices (see readme for compatibility).
+SEE THE APPLICATION DESCRIPTION for explicit information on the application.

 ## Note on Matter Devices
 Tapo and Kasa Matter devices can usually (not always) be installed into Hubitat as a Matter device.
 I recommend using the Hubitat Matter installation in preference to this when supported.